aturner-epcc/cirrus-new-docs/docs/user-guide/batch.md

 srun --cpu-bind=cores ./my_openmp_executable.x
 ```

-This will run your executable \"my_openmp_executable.x\" in parallel on
+This will run your executable "my_openmp_executable.x" in parallel on 36
-36 threads.
-Slurm will allocate 1 node to your job and srun will place
+threads.
+Slurm will allocate 1 node to your job and srun will place 36
-36 threads (one per physical core).
+threads (one per physical core).

 See above for a more detailed discussion of the different `sbatch`
 options